InternLM/xtuner/xtuner/configs/llava/phi3_mini_4k_instruct_clip_vit_large_p14_336/README.md

 wget https://opencompass.openxlab.space/utils/VLMEval/CCBench.tsv
 ```

-### Convert LLaVA in xtuner format to official LLaVA format or HuggingFace LLaVA format
+### Step 1.
+Convert LLaVA in xtuner format to official LLaVA format or HuggingFace LLaVA format

 - The official LLaVA format is structured similarly to the architecture of the [liuhaotian/llava-v1.5-7b](https://huggingface.co/liuhaotian/llava-v1.5-7b) model.
 - The HuggingFace LLaVA format is structured similarly to the architecture of the [llava-hf/llava-1.5-7b-hf](https://huggingface.co/llava-hf/llava-1.5-7b-hf) model.